Amitterdal2906/Amitterdal2906/README.md

-# Hi there, I'm Amit Terdal! 👋
+# Hi there, I'm Amit Terdal! 👋 [IM CURRENTLY EDITING MY README SOO THESE MAY CHANGE]

 ## About Me